 has been a champion for water skiing for over 50 years.

-opportunity to pursue a college education while pursuing their water ski dreams.
-George and his family are working together with
+college education while pursuing their water ski dreams.
+George saw

 it become a reality before he left us.
 He will be missed by so many,

 but his legacy will live on!